 The authors also suggest these results should be examined in the future by performing similar investigations for HSs isolated from a range of different groundwater samples and for a wider range of metal ions.
 This would allow accurate and realistic parameter sets applicable for groundwater HSs to be developed for further modelling for a more extensive range of chemical species.

-To access the full article, download a copy for free* by clicking the link below.
+To read more about this research, download a copy of the manuscript for free* by clicking the link below.

 Physicochemical and ion-binding properties of highly aliphatic humic substances extracted from deep sedimentary groundwater